typemeta/context/README.md

 #### `map`

-The extractor `map` method creates an extractor that applies a function to result of the given extractor.
+The extractor `map` method creates an extractor that applies a function to result of the given extractor:
-E.g.:

 ```java
 final ExtractorByName<Properties, String> getPropVal = Properties::getProperty;